richelbilderbeek/k3reviews/inst/extdata/Aliyee.md

 ## Richel's review

+This is a K3 'battle song' to have a party.

 I already dislike the nonsensical title and the jabbertalk.

+This song does not make me enthousiastic for a party at all, but perhaps a funeral is a type of party?